d2tsb/Population/README.md

 into other people, have a lower grade.
 Those which have a higher grade, will have more impact/ influence on the direction, in which the statistically lower grade being intends to go.
-It should show that probability is not probability, since the outcome and generation, vary from time to time, hardly depending on the seed (time) set.
+It should show that idd variables manipulated by some conditions being set, cannot be recognized by white noise characteristics.
+The outcome and generation, vary drastically from time to time, depending on the seed (time) set.
 Try it out on your own, and run it a couple of times, to get an own picture.

 ## Features: